Kalwant Singh (drug trafficker): Death row

 During the time Kalwant was incarcerated on death row at Singapore's Changi Prison, there were five other Malaysians, including Nagaenthran K. Dharmalingam, who were executed for drug trafficking since 2016.
 Kalwant and eight more Malaysian drug convicts (including Datchinamurthy Kataiah and Pannir Selvam Pranthaman) were also set to be hanged at the gallows.

 In May 2022, the ninth year of Kalwant's incarceration, there were pleas by Malaysian activists to send the Malaysian drug convicts back to Malaysia to serve their sentences, due to the financial issues taking a toll on the families of these convicts due to the legal fees and transportation fees of travelling from Singapore to Malaysia, which was compounded by the ongoing COVID-19 pandemic situation ever since 2020.
 Despite the emotional toll the death penalty took on Kalwant and his family, his loved ones, including his father, sister and niece, unfailingly went to visit him at Changi Prison.
-Kalwant's father, who did not give up working in order to pay for their transportation expenses, last visited his son in March 2020 before the COVID-19 pandemic broke out, and he passed away in May 2021, three months after he was diagnosed with terminal cancer.
+Kalwant's father, who did not give up working in order to pay for their transportation expenses, last visited his son in March 2020 before the COVID-19 pandemic broke out, and he died in May 2021, three months after he was diagnosed with terminal cancer.

 Also, while he was in prison, Kalwant befriended his fellow prisoners Datchinamurthy and Pannir and they became close during their respective times behind bars awaiting execution.
 Kalwant’s closest friend on death row was Prabagaran Srivijayan, who was executed on 14 July 2017.